Kapil Sibal: Lok Sabha

+Rajya Sabha

 Other works

-In 2011 Sibal has also announced a touchscreen tablet computer to be co-developed with private partnership.
+In 2011 Sibal also announced a touchscreen tablet computer to be co-developed with private partnership.
 It was to be available to students for ₹1500.
 Satish Jha, chairman of OLPC India, the leading competitor to this venture, questioned his claim that a $35 laptop could be created in a year.
 Five state Chief Ministers endorsed the OLPC initiative and the Chief Minister of Rajasthan himself inaugurated the project on the day Sibal showcased his future laptop.
 The event was attended by two members of the Union Cabinet.
 This also lead to an open letter by Nicholas Negroponte offering him complete access to MIT and OLPC technologies to help realise India's dream to create a laptop of its own.